 PrEP and PEP

 PrEP is short for Pre-Exposure Prophylaxis.
-It is a new HIV prevention method in which people who do not have HIV take a daily medication to reduce their risk of becoming infected with HIV.
-When used consistently, PrEP has been shown to reduce the risk of HIV infection among adult men and women at very high risk for HIV infection through sex or injecting drug use.
+It is a HIV prevention method in which people who have a negative HIV status take a daily medication to reduce their risk of becoming infected with HIV.
+When used consistently, PrEP has been shown to reduce the risk of HIV infection among adult men and women by 92%.

-For some individuals at high risk for HIV infection, PrEP and PEP may represent a much-needed additional prevention method, but it will not be right for everyone and is not intended to be used in isolation, but rather in combination with other methods to reduce the risk of getting HIV infection.
-If it is delivered effectively and targeted to those at highest risk, PrEP and PEP may play a role in helping to reduce the significant continuing toll of new HIV infections in the United States.
+For some individuals, PrEP and PEP are a much-needed additional prevention method, but they are not be right for everyone and are not intended to be used in isolation.
+Rather, PrEP and PEP are intended to be used in combination with other methods to reduce the risk of HIV infection.
+If it is delivered effectively, PrEP and PEP may play a role in helping to reduce the significant continuing toll of new HIV infections in the United States.

 Useful PreP Links:

 To the left are videos about PrEP.
 For more information on PrEP, visit http://www.prepfacts.org

 Is taking PrEP the right choice for you?
 This document was written for gay, bisexual and other men who have sex with men — as well as transgender

 women — who want to learn about PrEP.
 Courtesy of www.projectinform.org

 Get Help Paying for TRUVADA for PrEP: If you’re concerned about how you will pay for your medicine, start by talking to your healthcare provider and read over this page.

 PEP is a month-long course of drugs that, if taken within 72 hours of a HIV exposure, can prevent a person becoming infected with HIV.